imolander/JavaScript/JS_Scope.md

 # Let vs Var

 There are three key words that you can use to declare variables in JavaScript: const, let, and var.
-Const declares constants, var decalres global variables, and let declares local variable.
+Const declares constants, var declares global variables, and let declares local variable.

-# Loop and Functions
+# Loops and Functions

-When using the let declaration variables declared in a loop or a funtion will only be accessible in those code blocks.
+When using the let declaration, variables declared in a loop or a funtion will only be accessible in those code blocks.

 # Pass by Value vs Pass by Reference (revisited)